 Our customers are also encouraged to participate in discussions about the water system and water quality issues by attending meetings of the Board of Selectmen, which are held the first and third Mondays of each month at 7:00 PM in the municipal center.
 Meeting agenda items, minutes, and special workshops regarding the water system are posted on the town website.

-Where does Bellingham get its drinking water?
+Where does Bellingham get its drinking water and is it treated?